-During the process, the debtor normally carries on its business as usual, subject to monitoring by its proposal trustee and the supervision of the court.
-Ultimately, the debtor may table a proposal to its creditors.
+During the BIA proposal process, the debtor may present a proposal to its creditors.
 The BIA requires certain terms in the proposal for the court to approve it, including: (i) the payment of preferred claims (such as certain types of employee claims) in priority to claims of ordinary creditors; (ii) the payment of all proper fees and expenses of the proposal trustee relating to the proceedings; (iii) the payment of certain tax remittances, such as employee source deductions, within six months of the approval of the proposal; and (iv) the payment to the proposal trustee of all consideration to be paid out under the proposal, for distribution to creditors.